superterrific/dana-byerly/src/notes/quick-rss-test.md

 Since you're already using the plugin you don't have to change anything in <code>eleventy.js</code>.

 This has been a very long winded way to say "I updated my RSS plugin and am going to publish something to see if it works".
+It works locally!
+But the date is still a day off, so back to the drawing board on that front.

-That aside, you should still check out the [Web Design Update email digest](https://www.d.umn.edu/itss/training/online/webdesign/webdev_listserv.html) and [ButtonBuddy](https://buttonbuddy.dev/)!
+All of that aside, you should still check out the [Web Design Update email digest](https://www.d.umn.edu/itss/training/online/webdesign/webdev_listserv.html) and [ButtonBuddy](https://buttonbuddy.dev/)!